 What's in your driveway, and what makes it special?

-Right now I drive and autocross a BMW 650i ZSP (previously it was a 335i with the N54 and sports package), with plans to add a Wavetrac limited slip and other goodies in the future.
+I previously drove and autocrossed a BMW 650i ZSP (before that it was a 335i with the N54 and sports package).
+I added a Wavetrac limited slip and other goodies before I sold it for an E92 M3 Competition Pack, so I may have a thing for BMWs...

 What was your first car?
 Do you have any sort of brand loyalty?